 While operating, losses from the motor actually heat the space in which they run; therefore, they should only be on when someone is there to appreciate their cooling effect.
 When no one is in the room, keep ceiling fans off.
 Ceiling fans are usually mounted at the center of the room where the light fixture would normally go.
 For this reason, they often contain their own lighting fixture just below the fan blades.
 It is important to keep lighting below the blades because lights above them will appear to flicker psychedelically when the fan operates.
-If you own or purchase a fan with a lighting fixture, optimize its efficiency by using ENERGY STAR®-qualified compact fluorescent light bulbs (CFLs).
-They consume three-quarters less electricity, generate 75%* less heat and last up to 10 times longer than traditional incandescent bulbs, and they operate at cooler temperatures.
+If you own or purchase a fan with a lighting fixture, optimize its efficiency by using ENERGY STAR®-qualified, light emitting diode bulbs (LEDs).
+These bulbs last up to 25 times longer than traditional incandescent bulbs, and they operate at cooler temperatures.

 * Source: ENERGY STAR® -www.energystar.gov

 Surges may appear on other systems entering the building such as the telephone system and the cable TV system, or branch circuits from the electrical system to outside lighting and signs.
 Secondary surge protection is recommended for electronic equipment at the point of use that protects all electrical and data connections to the equipment.